danielsuo/mvp/README.md

 - Use CSS to style SVG elements, rather than per-element styling
 - Cut up SVG layers into cells and only load what is needed
 - Remove unnecessary layers and paths
+- Use SVG to represent blocks and floor plan only